 Signs of peripheral and central sensitization are allodynia (pain due to a stimulus that does not normally provoke pain) and hyperalgesia (an increased response to a stimulus that is normally painful).

 All the treatments listed below can help with all types of muscle pain in their own way.
 To find out how we can help you can contact Osteon at any time to discuss how we can help.
-Or book in for a Free Assessment to discuss with your Osteon therapist a therapy of your choice.
+Or Book an Appointment to discuss with your Osteon therapist a therapy of your choice.

 For muscle pain from overuse or injury, rest that body part.
 You can apply ice for the first 24 - 72 hours of an injury to reduce pain and inflammation.
 After that, heat often feels more soothing.
 You can even use both.
 You can apply ice for 5 minutes then heat for 5 minutes then ice for 5 minutes straight after each other.
 After the last ice application you need to have between 30-60 minutes break then repeat as needed.
 If unsure then contact Osteon.